stassme/afisha.com/README.md

-# Afisha.com
+# Afisha

-Afisha.com is a web application for discovering and rating movies and TV shows.
+Afisha is a web application for discovering and rating movies and TV shows.
 The application leverages the TMDb (The Movie Database) API.
 ## Features
 - Browse and discover movies and TV shows.
 - View detailed information about each movie and TV show.